git-town/git-town/website2/src/install.md

 ### Windows

-There are several options to install Git Town on Windows.
-The easiest way is to [download the Windows installer](https://github.com/git-town/git-town/releases/download/v7.6.0/git-town_7.6.0_windows_intel_64.msi) and run it.
-You can also install Git Town via scoop:
+The easiest way to install Git Town on Windows is to [download the Windows installer](https://github.com/git-town/git-town/releases/download/v7.6.0/git-town_7.6.0_windows_intel_64.msi) and run it.
+You can also install Git Town via [scoop](https://scoop.sh):

 ```
 scoop bucket add org https://github.com/git-town/scoop.git
 scoop install git-town
 ```

-As usual, you can manually
+You can manually
 [download the Windows binary](https://github.com/git-town/git-town/releases/download/v7.6.0/git-town_7.6.0_windows_intel_64.zip) and put it somewhere into your `%PATH%`.

-If you use the Windows Subsystem for Linux, install [wsl-open](https://www.npmjs.com/package/wsl-open) to allow the commands [git town repo](https://github.com/git-town/git-town/blob/master/documentation/commands/repo.md) and
+If you use the Windows Subsystem for Linux, please install [wsl-open](https://www.npmjs.com/package/wsl-open) to allow the commands [git town repo](https://github.com/git-town/git-town/blob/master/documentation/commands/repo.md) and
 [git town new-pull-request](https://github.com/git-town/git-town/blob/master/documentation/commands/new-pull-request.md)
-to open your browser for you.
+to open a browser window for you.

 ### Linux